Gin-n-Tonicc/Cool-School/README.md

      - Page which allows you to create a blog by fulfilling a form which is validated
 - Admin Panel ( URL: /admin)
   - There are 6 different pages which can be navigated to from the navigation bar.
 There are forms containing all of the results of the pages which can be deleted/updated.
-- Post details page ( URL: /#/catalog/post-id-here )
-  - Add item to cart (unable to add if is owner of post or post already in cart)
-- Cart page ( URL: /#/cart )
-  - Display the cart items (stored in local storage)
-  - Manage state and change detection manually